threefoldtech/TFGRID/wiki/main/specs/substrate/smartContract/contract.md

 This pallet saves this data to storage and returns the user a `contract_id`.

-## 2: The user sends the contractID through the RMB to the destination Node.
+## 2: The user sends the contractID and workload through the RMB to the destination Node.

-The Node reads from the [RMB](https://github.com/threefoldtech/rmb) and sees a deploy command, it reads the contractID and fetches that Contract from this pallet's storage.
+The Node reads from the [RMB](https://github.com/threefoldtech/rmb) and sees a deploy command, it reads the contractID and workload definition.
 It decodes the workload and does validation before it deploys the contents.
 If successfull it sets the Contract to state `deployed` on the chain.
 Else the contract is removed.

 ## 3: The Node sends consumption reports to the chain